andyzengmath/Coursera_Capstone/final report.md

-# Business Problem: The Battle of Neighborhoods
+# The Battle of Neighborhoods: Best neighborhood with more chinese restaurant in manhattan

 ## Introduction
 The purpose of this Project is to help people in exploring better facilities around their neighborhood.
 It will help people making smart and efficient decision on exploring great neighborhood out of numbers of other neighborhoods in Mahattan, New Tork.